-Information, maps and video content are presented on Phantom’s larger 8.8 inch control centre display, a feature underlined by eight programmable bookmarks presenting access to key functions at a driver’s fingertips.
-Front, rear and top-view camera systems further augment ease of manoeuvring.
+Information, maps, and video content are presented on Phantom’s larger 8.8-inch control center display, a feature underlined by eight programmable bookmarks presenting access to key functions at a driver’s fingertips.
+Front, rear, and top-view camera systems further augment the ease of maneuvering.
 When reverse parking, for example, rear path prediction automatically deploys on the screen.

 Waftability and sublime ride

-The word waftability has long been part of the Rolls-Royce lexicon, with models past and present being renowned for their magnificent ride experience.
+The word waft ability has long been part of the Rolls-Royce lexicon, with models past and present renowned for their magnificent ride experience.
 Phantom Series II reinforces the company’s reputation for both.